Managed Hunts: Selection Process

 While your odds of being drawn will increase as you accumulate preference points, luck still plays an important role.
 It’s possible that someone with no points will be drawn over someone who has preference points.
 However, your odds of being drawn increase with each point you earn.

 This drawing process gives all hunters a chance to be drawn for a hunt each year.
 However, hunters with preference points will have a statistical advantage.
-In the case of hunters who apply as a party, the group’s preference point average will be used in the drawing.

 Important: Don’t Lose Points